Protecting Your Secondary Residence: What You Need to Know

 One of the easiest ways to ensure your secondary residence is to properly prepare it for Canadian winters.
 Unless a secondary property is winterized and used through the colder months, preparations, like draining pipes and shuttering windows, can make sure your secondary residence remains intact for future enjoyment.

 Always be sure to prepare your secondary residence for the harsh Canadian winters, including:

 - Prevent frozen pipes by draining water from swimming pool and water sprinkler supply lines, draining and storing indoor hoses, and insulating pipes in your home that are located in unheated areas.

 - Add extra insulation to your basement and attic to help keep heat within your home.

 - Pest proof your home by sealing up gaps or holes in your property, including the exterior, and interior rooms.

 - Prevent heat leakage and moisture intrusion during the winter months by sealing off cracks around the windows of your home – avoid common window caulking mistakes such as applying too much product and selecting the wrong type of caulk.

-Contact us at 1-877-699-9923 to speak with a Desjardins agent today, so you can find out what type of coverage is best for you and your cherished cabin, cottage or other secondary residence.
+Contact us at 1-877-699-9923 to speak with a Desjardins licensed insurance advisor today, so you can find out what type of coverage is best for you and your cherished cabin, cottage or other secondary residence.